Actors Studio: History

+Location

-Before settling in its current location in 1955, the Studio moved regularly over an eight-year period: In January 1948, it was a dance studio on East 59th Street.
+Before settling in its current location in 1955, the Studio moved regularly over an eight-year period.

+It first opened in October 1947 at the Union Methodist Episcopal Church, located at 229 West 48th Street, previously home to the Actors Kitchen and Lounge (maintained to assist actors and others unable to afford meals), and long a source of rental rehearsal space for local theatrical producers.

+In January 1948, it was a dance studio on East 59th Street.
 In April of that year, a move to the CBS Building at 1697 Broadway, near 53rd Street, established some semblance of stability; the Studio would not move again until the summer of 1952.
 From that point, the old Theatre Guild rehearsal rooms on the top floor of the ANTA Theatre became home, as they would remain until October 1954, when theatre renovations reduced the Studio to renting space twice a week.
-This it did at the Malin Studios at 1545 Broadway, room 610.
+This it did at the Malin Studios at 1545 Broadway, Room 610.
 This arrangement continued throughout the 1954–1955 theatrical season, even as the Studio was acquiring and renovating its current venue.

-In 1955, it moved to its current location in the former West 44th Street United Presbyterian Church, a Greek Revival structure which was built for the Seventh Associate Presbyterian Church in 1858 or 1859.
+In 1955, it moved to its current location at 432 West 44th Street, a Greek Revival structure which was built for the Seventh Associate Presbyterian Church, in 1858 or 1859.
 It was one of the last churches to be built in that style in New York City.